-Beneficiaries under the TPS designation for Nepal who applied for a new EAD but have not yet received their new EADs are also covered by this automatic extension, provided that the EAD contains one of the expiration dates noted in the chart above.
-When you present an automatically extended EAD to your employer, you should refer them to this Federal Register Notice (PDF (PDF)) to employers to demonstrate that they continue to have employment authorization and that USCIS has extended their EAD through Jan.
+TPS Nepal beneficiaries who applied for a new EAD but have not yet received it are also covered by this automatic extension, as long as the EAD that you have contains one of the expiration dates noted in the chart above.
+When you present an automatically extended EAD to your employer, you should refer them to this Federal Register Notice that shows that we have extended your EAD and employment authorization through Oct.
 4, 2021.

-Additionally, USCIS is automatically extending through Jan.
+In addition to EADs, we are automatically extending through Oct.
 4, 2021, the validity periods of the following Forms I-94, Arrival and Departure Records, and Forms I-797, Notice of Action (Approval Notice), previously issued to eligible beneficiaries under the TPS designation for Nepal:

 |Beginning date of validity¹:||End date of validity:||Now valid until:|